aircode610/pawsed/README.md

 ### Usage

 1. Open **http://localhost:8080**
-2. Sign up, then upload a lecture video (MP4, WebM, MOV) or start a Live Session
+2. Sign up, then upload a lecture video (MP4, WebM, MOV)
-3. Wait ~17s for a 2-min video — the analytics dashboard and landmarks overlay are ready together
+3. Wait ~17s for a 2-min video — analytics, landmarks overlay, and AI insights are all ready together
 4. Toggle **Landmarks** on the video player to see the face mesh and per-frame engagement state
-5. Go to the **Insights** tab for section-by-section AI scoring and the teaching coach chat
+5. Open the **Insights** tab → **Insights** sub-tab for section-by-section scoring with topic labels; switch to **Teaching Coach** to chat with Claude about your lecture

 > The frontend falls back to built-in mock data if the backend is unreachable, so you can demo the UI standalone.